Skip to main content

 Who It Helps

-Adults living with mental illness and/or developmental disabilities in Chicago who want to pursue visual art as a professional practice in a supported, community-centred studio environment.
+Adults with mental health disabilities and developmental disabilities in the Chicago metropolitan area who want to create visual art in a professional, supportive, and cost-free studio environment.

 Who it helps